Marion-Naveau/Supp_Information_SAEMVS/README.md

 ## Spike-and-slab regularisation plot and model selection

-To illustrate how the variable selection works, SAEM-VS is applied on this simulated example on the grid of *ν*<sub>0</sub> values *Δ* such that
+To illustrate how the variable selection works, SAEMVS is applied on this simulated example on the grid of *ν*<sub>0</sub> values *Δ* such that
 $$\\log\_{10}(\\Delta)=\\bigg\\{-2 + k\\times \\dfrac{4}{19}, k \\in \\{0, \\dots, 19\\}\\bigg\\}.$$